 Usage Tip: Peppermint Oil does not disperse in water so remember to shake the bottle very well with each use otherwise you might just be spraying water!

-We have made our Peppermint Pest Spray very economical, great value and convenient.
+Our Peppermint Pest Spray is very economical, great value and convenient.
 Peppermint Pest Spray is a wholistic product that enables the Peppermint Oil to disperse with water and provides for an even coverage of Peppermint Oil when sprayed.

 Use Peppermint Pest Spray in areas where it is not practical to leave cotton balls or cloth.
 Areas such as window sills, doorways, floorboards, ceilings, cabinets and underneath furniture.
 Start with a light spray.
 Spray on surface, re-spray when the scent is no longer detectable.
 Spray areas where mice and other pests have been cited, such as in cabinets and underneath furniture.